Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Abstract

 \section{Abstract}

 Longitudinal binary or count functional data are common in neuroscience, but are often too large to analyze with existing functional regression methods.
-We propose one-step penalized generalized estimating equations that supports continuous, count, or binary functional outcomes and is fast even when datasets have a large number of clusters and large cluster sizes.
-The method applies to both functional and scalar covariates, and the one-step estimation framework enables efficient smoothing parameter selection, bootstrapping, and joint confidence interval construction.
+We propose a one-step penalized generalized estimating equations framework that supports {generalized functional outcomes (e.g., count, binary, proportion, continuous-valued)} and is fast even when datasets have a large number of clusters and large cluster sizes.
+The method applies to functional and scalar covariates and the one-step estimation framework enables efficient smoothing parameter selection, bootstrapping, and joint confidence interval construction.
 Importantly, this semi-parametric approach yields coefficient confidence intervals that are provably valid asymptotically even under working correlation misspecification.
-By developing a general theory for adaptive one-step M-estimation, we prove that the coefficient estimates are asymptotically normal and as efficient as the fully-iterated estimator; we verify these theoretical properties in extensive simulations.
-Finally, we apply our method to a calcium imaging dataset published in \textit{Nature}, and show that it reveals important timing effects obscured in previous non-functional analyses.
-In doing so, we demonstrate scaling to common neuroscience dataset sizes: the one-step estimator fits to a dataset with 150,000 (binary) functional outcomes, each observed at 120 functional domain points, in only $\sim13.5$ minutes on a laptop without parallelization.
-We release our implementation in the $\texttt{fastFGEE}$ package.
+By developing a general theory for adaptive one-step M-estimation, we prove that the coefficient estimates are asymptotically normal and as efficient as the fully-iterated estimator; we verify these theoretical properties in simulations.
+We illustrate the benefits of our approach for analyzing large-scale neural recordings by applying it to a recent calcium imaging dataset published in \textit{Nature}.
+We show that our method reveals important timing effects obscured in non-functional analyses.
+In doing so, we also demonstrate scaling to common neuroscience dataset sizes: the one-step estimator fits to a dataset with 150,000 (binary) functional outcomes, each observed at 120 functional domain points, in only {$\sim6.5$ minutes on a laptop without parallelization.
+We release our methods in the $\texttt{R}$ package $\texttt{fastFGEE}$, which supports a wide range of link functions and working covariances. }